-The road leading to Christmas Cove is lined with lichen covered rocks which resemble Bay of Fires in Tasmania.
-It’s hard to miss them as their colour and shape is accentuated in the bright sun.
+The road leading to Christmas Cove is lined with lichen-covered rocks which resemble the Bay of Fires in Tasmania.
+It’s hard to miss them as their colour and shape are accentuated in the bright sun.

 It’s the perfect spot to stop and shoot some Instagram worthy photos.

 Enjoy a leisurely meal at Sunset Food and Wine

 The aptly-named Sunset Food and Wine is located minutes outside Penneshaw.
 This amazing restaurant not only offers great vistas across the bay at American River but also delicious oysters and wine.
 Grab a table outside, order some drinks and oysters.

 Kangaroo Island – The Perfect Wildlife Retreat

 We hope you found our 3-day itinerary for Kangaroo Island, along with all the things to do, helpful.
 If you’re an animal and nature lover, we’re positive that you’ll love spending time on the island.